paion-data/wilhelm/README.md

 A Quizlet alternative to study Ancient Greek vocabulary with a much better visual.
 Please try the
 <img src="https://github.com/QubitPi/QubitPi/blob/master/img/可莉-25.png?raw=true" width="70px"> [App](https://qubitpi.github.io/ancient-greek-vocabulary/)

+The essence of this project is to implement the philosophy that __all languages are different__, whether it's their fonts, areas of difficulties, or history.

+I was stuyding German and wanted some movie to sharpen my listening skills.
+So I watched this movie called "Generation War".
+It is this movie that teach me there were also great people in Nazi Germany.
+I name this project: (...)

 How Did the Project Start
 -------------------------